MicrosoftDocs/azure-devops-docs/docs/report/guidance/cycle-time-and-lead-time.md

 ---
-title: Cycle time and lead time control charts | Team Services
+title: Cycle time and lead time control charts | VSTS
 description: Configure and use the cycle time and lead time control charts/widgets to improve your team's ability to plan and improve processes
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-reporting